 Everything is ready to go!
 It’s now time to start applying.
 This is where a lot of new freelancers usually give up.
-Remember, patience is key here.
+Remember, patience

 In 2009, it took me about two weeks and A LOT of applications before I landed my first gig.
 If you are getting declined all the time, re-evaluate your application.
 Does your cover letter stand out?
 Is your rate just right?
 Do you have the skills the client is looking for?
 Once you have the answers, apply again!

 Starting a freelance career is difficult.
 But, with determination and patience, it is not impossible to succeed!
 Are you a freelancer too?
 What are your tips for those who are just starting out?